+Throughout the forties, holidays would be spent at his mum's parents' place, a country cottage just north of Kirkcaldy, across the Firth of Forth from Edinburgh.
 For young Tam, not only was this a much-needed break from work but the solitude allowed his imagination to run riot.
 There was a different kind of life here - pigs, chickens and wide open spaces.
 There was granddad Neil Maclean, too, a big, strong, whiskey-loving bear of a man with a real lust for life.
 His exuberance would leave a profound mark on his grand-son.
 Another influence would be the cinema, then in boom-time.
 Though Tam was not as rabid a fan as his dad, he still spent many an hour before the flickering screen in Fountainbridge's Blue Halls, known to the locals as "the gaff".
 Adventures were Tam's thing, the seat-edge sci-fi of Flash Gordon and, particularly, the romance and machismo of westerns.

-.
 At 14, Tam left school and began to deliver milk full-time, quickly rising to run his own cart.
 The extra money would come in helpful as Joe would break his wrist and nose in an industrial accident, and Effie would have to go out charring.
 The family would usually eat just porridge and potato stew, taking their baths at the public pool.
 Even so, once Tam had managed to squirrel away '75 he was keen to possess some material symbol of his efforts.
 His dream of a motorbike summarily quashed by his father, instead he spent '56 on an upright piano.

 Still his greatest wish was for escape, to see the world and take life by the throat.
 Yet his first real attempt was not successful.
 Signing up for 7 years in the Royal Navy (plus another 5 in the Volunteer Service), he trained near Lochinver, then was moved down to Portsmouth where he'd serve in a gunnery school, in an anti-aircraft crew, then be assigned as Able Seaman to HMS Formidable.
 This wasn't really seeing the world.
 In fact, though he enjoyed his stint in the navy's boxing team, it was a pretty poor show all round.
 So it was painful but pleasing when, after two years, at age 19, he was diagnosed with peptic ulcers and discharged with a disability pension of 6s 8d a week.
 He was glad to be out, though in times of stress the ulcers would plague him for the rest of his life.